 Dr. Straub is a professor of Literary and Cultural Studies at Carnegie Mellon University in Pittsburgh, Pennsylvania.

-The Ida Wise East Lecture series at Lynchburg College was established in 1979 by an endowment gift from Margaret East Nelson of Norfolk, Va., in memory of her mother, Ida Wise East, and in recognition of the lifelong interest of the East and Nelson families in the humanities.
+The Ida Wise East Lecture series at University of Lynchburg was established in 1979 by an endowment gift from Margaret East Nelson of Norfolk, Va., in memory of her mother, Ida Wise East, and in recognition of the lifelong interest of the East and Nelson families in the humanities.